 There are numerous types of commercial loans available to companies; some of them include the following.

-If a company needs immediate cash to make a payment but does not have the required amount in the bank account, it can opt for a bank overdraft facility.
-These loans enable firms to withdraw cash over what is available in their current account.
-The most significant advantages of bank overdrafts are cheaper interest rates and less documentation.
+If a company needs immediate cash to make a payment but does not have the required amount in its bank account, it can opt for a Hybrid Term Loan Facility.
+This facility enables firms to access funds beyond their available balance up to a pre-approved limit.
+The most significant advantages of a Hybrid Term Loan Facility are competitive interest rates and minimal documentation.

 As the name implies, term loans are issued for a set period during which the borrower must return the loan plus interest.
 Further, it can be divided into secured (with collateral) and unsecured loans.
 The interest rate offered on secured loans is less than on unsecured loans because of the collateral.